RaiyannJ/ECE253-DigitalLogic-Labs/README.md

 Lab 5: 4-bit counter (T flip-flops), HEX counter with rate divider, morse code encoder

 Lab 6: Basic Finite State Machine (FSM), ALU with control path and data path, long division ALU

-The last few labs were done in RISC-V Assembly, covering the basic, yet essential topics in architecture.

-Lab 7: Sum of the list, Longest string of 1s in a word

-Lab 8: Longest strings of 1s from a list of words, 32-bit unsigned number bubble sort

-Lab 9: Polling and Interrupts